This is my “What I Wish I’d Known” page.

 SAMHSA: resources for families coping with mental and substance use disorders.
 Includes a treatment locator.

-SMART Recovery Family & Friends: tools to help both you and your loved one.
-Our methods are based on the tools of SMART Recovery and CRAFT Therapy.
+SMART Recovery Family & Friends: tools to help both you and your loved one, based on SMART Recovery and CRAFT Therapy.

 Sober Families: helping families with addiction education and support.